oravus/DeltaDescriptors/README.md

 ``` shell
 python src/main.py --help
 ```
-The options `--gendesc` and `--genMatch` can be used in isolation or together, see example usage below.
+The options `--genDesc` and `--genMatch` can be used in isolation or together, see example usage below.

 #### Describe only
 In order to compute only the descriptors for a single traverse, use: